 Land Information Inquiry Portal.
 The portal helps you in knowing the ownership of a parcel , if the parcel has a caveat and/or restriction, if the parcel is under mortgage, if the parcel is under transaction, and the planned land use.

 Every successful entrepreneur started with having a business idea.
 Business ideas can be similar, but the process used to turn the idea into reality may differ from one entrepreneur to another.
 Most entrepreneurs in Africa lack the confidence to show their unique ideas and strategies for fear of theft.
 As such, African governments have created policies that give entrepreneurs exclusive rights to new ideas and products.

-In 2013, Kenya established the National Innovation Agency to facilitate innovation and help local institutions file patent applications and take legal action if IP rights are infringed.
-The agency This encourages entrepreneurs to come out and share their ideas and receive the support they need.
+In order to promote entrepreneurship in Kenya, the government established the National Innovation Agency in 2013 to facilitate innovation and help local institutions file patent applications and take legal action if IP rights are infringed.
+The agency encourages entrepreneurs to come out and share their ideas and receive the support they need.

 In 2018, Rwanda revised its intellectual property policy to, among others, create a standalone autonomous IP office to carry out day-to-day IP administration and intensify IP awareness among IP users and potential users, including creators, innovators, potential investors, research centers and universities, and SMEs.

 Policies on the Provision of Industrial Sheds

 Most times, entrepreneurs fail to engage in business activities due to a lack of business premises.
 This can be due to the high rental fees charged on renting business stores.
 Several African governments are solving this problem by providing industrial sheds and premises that entrepreneurs can use to carry out their businesses.

 The Kenyan government, for instance, has encouraged entrepreneurship by setting up industrial sheds to cater to Jua Kali (informal sector) artisans.
 Ethiopia has also constructed several industrial parks to provide working premises for manufacturing enterprises.